offen/docker-volume-backup/README.md

 # BACKUP_CRON_EXPRESSION="0 2 * * *"

+# The compression algorithm used in conjunction with tar.
+# Valid options are: "gz" (Gzip) and "zst" (Zstd).
+# Note that the selection affects the file extension.

+# BACKUP_COMPRESSION="gz"

-# The name of the backup file including the `.tar.gz` extension.
+# The name of the backup file including the extension.
 # Format verbs will be replaced as in `strftime`.
 Omitting them
 # will result in the same filename for every backup run, which means previous
 # versions will be overwritten on subsequent runs.
-The default results
+# Extension can be defined literally or via "{{ .Extension }}" template,
+# in which case it will become either "tar.gz" or "tar.zst" (depending
+# on your BACKUP_COMPRESSION setting).
-# in filenames like `backup-2021-08-29T04-00-00.tar.gz`.
+# The default results in filenames like: `backup-2021-08-29T04-00-00.tar.gz`.

-# BACKUP_FILENAME="backup-%Y-%m-%dT%H-%M-%S.tar.gz"
+# BACKUP_FILENAME="backup-%Y-%m-%dT%H-%M-%S.{{ .Extension }}"

 # Setting BACKUP_FILENAME_EXPAND to true allows for environment variable
 # placeholders in BACKUP_FILENAME, BACKUP_LATEST_SYMLINK and in